kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-over-tcp.md

 --- abstract

-This document specifies how to use HTTP/3 on top of TCP.
+This document specifies how to use HTTP/3 on top of bi-directional, byte-oriented streams such as TLS over TCP.

 --- middle